Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

 West Chester Growers Market

-This producer-only market requires that the fruits, vegetables, beef, pork, eggs, flowers they offer you be farmed by the farmer that you meet at the market.
+This producer-only market requires that the fruits, vegetables, beef, pork, eggs, flowers they offer you be farmed by the farmer that you meet at market.
 Check their Facebook page for the most up to date vendor list.

 Where to Find it: North Church and West Chestnut streets